 During their childhood, kids use a large amount of glue.
 Most of them are chemical mixtures with no ingredients listed on the packaging.
 You can only imagine what’s in there.

-Whether you would like to avoid a chance of your kids digesting chemical glues, make your house greener and as chemical free as possible or just want to avoid buying stuff and reducing wasteful packaging, the recipe above is a sure winner.
-There are many natural glue recipes around, but this one is the simplest to make with only 4 ingredients you most probably have on hand.
-I’ve tried it and it works, not only for paper, but also for gluing chunks of wood.
+Many natural glue recipes are around, but this one is the simplest to make with only 4 ingredients you most likely have on hand.
+I’ve tried it and it works, not only for paper but also as wood glue.

-- For the ingredients needed, see the recipe on the photo above.
+For the ingredients needed, see the photo above.

 - In a saucepan mix 1 cup of flour with 1/3 cup of sugar.